 — Ask for references about how the agent does business.
 While you’re checking references, ask if the agent’s practices involved anything out of the ordinary: Was payment required before closing on the property?
 Did the agent represent both the buyer and seller in a transaction?
 These could be signs of an agent who isn’t necessarily working in your best interest.

 If you’re selling a home, you’ll be asked to sign a contract with your listing agent that establishes the total commission you’ll pay upon sale of the property, the length of time the agent has to sell the property before the contract runs out and other responsibilities of both you and the agent.

 Be sure the contract you sign includes all the specifics you discussed with your agent, like a specific marketing plan for the home.
 This will help keep both you and your agent from disagreeing on expectations later.
-“As time goes on, memories fade and what I may think you said and you may think you said can be different,” Malin says.

 As a homebuyer, a buyer’s agent agreement is less common but happens occasionally to guarantee that you work with one agent rather than many.
 While a buyer agent’s salary is paid by the seller, this agreement helps to guarantee a deal (and pay) will happen after the work to find potential homes, lead tours and help write an offer.